Entrepreneurship in life sciences

 Teaching methods

-(i) Detailed discussion of real work examples
+(i) Detailed discussion of real world examples

-Examples and concepts are introduced by the teacher and discussed in an interactive way.
-This provides the basis for preparing a studentâs own case study, funding application and investor pitches.
+Examples and concepts are introduced by the teachers and discussed in an interactive way.
+This provides the basis for preparing an individual case study and group tasks such as funding applications and investor pitches.

 (ii) Independent follow-up work by the students in groups and individually